 About the Village

-The Plum Street Tiny House Village is a temporary site that will provide stable, managed shelter for 40-50 people experiencing homelessness in Olympia.
+The Plum Street Tiny House Village is a temporary site that provides stable, managed shelter for 40-50 people experiencing homelessness in Olympia.
 The City of Olympia is leasing the property to the Low Income Housing Institute (LIHI) and is providing funding for the operation of the site near Plum St. and Union Ave (see map).

 As part of the program, LIHI case managers will connect residents with services to help them to stabilize and work toward self-sufficiency with the goal of placing them in permanent housing.